Nahdlatul Ulama: World’s Biggest Islamic Group Advocating Inclusive Islam, Global Peace

 The Way Forward

-Nahdlatul Ulama has had Islamic scholars put their heads together for reforming Islamic thought on issues such as political leadership, equal citizenship, and relations with non-Muslims.
+Nahdlatul Ulama has had Islamic scholars put their heads together to reform Islamic thought on issues such as political leadership, equal citizenship, and relations with non-Muslims.
 This is crucial since fiqh or jurisprudence has been wrongly projected as beyond change.

 The Essence

-The Prophet called all humans descendants of Adam and Eve and declared there is no superiority ‘of an Arab over a non-Arab, or of a non-Arab over an Arab, a white person over a black person, or of a black person over a white person.’
-He underlined the need for treating others justly to ensure that no one would be unjust to Muslims.
+The Prophet called all humans descendants of Adam and Eve and declared there is no superiority of an Arab over a non-Arab, or of a non-Arab over an Arab, a white person over a black person, or of a black person over a white person.’
+He underlined the need to treat others justly to ensure that no one would be unjust to Muslims.